Plea-Justice/plea-justice.github.io/Scripts/Script-for-simulation-vs-vignette-study.md

 ---
 # Simulation versus Vignette

-This page contains the script dialogue of scenario 1, the hit-and-run scenario, and the script dialogue of scenario 2, the theft scenario.
-Users would start from the beginning of either scenario 1 or 2 once they finish creating their avatar from the avatar customization page.
+This page contains the script dialogue of Scenario 1, the hit-and-run scenario, and the script dialogue of Scenario 2, the theft scenario.
+Users would start from the beginning of either Scenario 1 or 2 once they finish creating their avatar from the avatar customization page.
 One of the scenarios would be presented within the simulation and the other would be presented as a vignette (resembling the script depicted here).

 To jump to Scenario 2, click [here](#scenario-2---theftlarceny-scenario).